 Significant upgrades to their tour vehicles leverage the latest technology, making the vehicles as safe and comfortable as possible for guests, but also more efficient than ever.
 Additionally, the vehicles undergo regular, mandatory service, as well as a daily 21-point inspection to make sure that everything is functioning properly and that there are no leaks or other issues.
 In short, these vehicles are just pink—they’re green, too!

 At Pink Adventure Tours, the outdoors isn’t a business—it’s a passion.
 Through continuing efforts to conserve and maintain the beautiful outdoor landscapes of the Southwest, Pink Adventure Tours is working to share that passion with others, for generations to come.
 Guests looking to discover the wonder for themselves should call 800-873-3662 or visit https://www.pinkadventuretours.com/

-Founded in 1960 and based in Sedona, Arizona, Pink Adventure Tours provides unique, unforgettable tour experiences to Sedona, Las Vegas, and the Grand Canyon, for visitors from around the world.
+Founded in 1960 and based in Sedona, Arizona, PINK® Adventure Tours provides unique, unforgettable tour experiences to Sedona, the Grand Canyon, Las Vegas and the Smoky Mountains, for visitors from around the world.
 With a fleet of over 150 cutting edge vehicles, it remains the only tour company with guide trainers certified by the National Association for Interpretation on its staff, and the only tour company to use the Smith System® of Driving by all guides.

 Herschend Enterprises purchased PINK® Adventure Tours last year, marking its entry into the adventure travel industry.
 Herschend Enterprises owns a portfolio of companies that are committed to providing wholesome, immersive entertainment which allows families to connect in meaningful ways.